 Delaying Newborns' first bath is one of the critical components of protection that you can advocate for your child at birth.

-Did you know that immediate skin to skin reduces thermoregulation issues by 42%?
+Did you know that immediate skin-to-skin reduces thermoregulation issues by 42%?
 WHAT???????

-3 / Blood Sugar Control
+3 / Stabilizes Newborn Blood Sugar Control

 Hello, guess what makes a baby less stressed?
 Being on top of their mom and being warm and not crying.

-4 / Breastfeeding success
+4 / Improved Breastfeeding success

-Listen to this fact, A study done in 2010, showed that delaying baby’s first bath increased the success of breastfeeding by 166%!
+Listen to this fact, A study done in 2010, showed that delaying a baby's first bath increased the success of breastfeeding by 166%!

 The conclusion of the study: